Where to Stay in Koh Samui First Time 2023 – 9 Best Areas

 Best places to stay in Koh Samui in Bophut:

-luxury ($$$): Mantra Samui Resort Located within a short drive by car from Phut Beach, Fisherman’s Village and Samui Airport, this resort offers outdoor infinity pool and a pampering spa.
+luxury ($$$): Mantra Samui Resort Located within a short drive by car from Phut Beach, Fisherman’s Village, this resort offers outdoor infinity pool and a pampering spa.
 All rooms come with dark wood furnishings, a flat-screen cable TVs, free tea/coffee making amenities and a safe.

 mid-range ($$): Peace Resort Samui this hotel is located Bo Phut Beach, within easy walk from Walking Street at Bophut’s Fisherman’s Village.
 Guest can enjoy International and Thai dishes at Wrap Restaurant and pool bar.
 All bungalows has a private bathrooms with a hairdryer.